Children dying every week in Syrian camps: report | DW | 23.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The NGO Save the Children has said two children die per week in the camps of Roj and Al Hol.
-The camps were set up to house families of suspected "Islamic State" members, but hold many people who were fleeing the group.
+The NGO Save the Children has said two children die per week in the camps of Roj and al-Hol.
+The camps were set up to house families of suspected "Islamic State" members, but hold many people fleeing the group.

 Children are dying every week in overcrowded camps in northeast Syria, NGO Save the Children said on Thursday.

-The charity said two children die each week in Al Hol, one of the overcrowded camps where families with suspected links to the "Islamic State" group are stranded.
+The charity said two children die each week in al-Hol, one of the overcrowded camps where families with suspected links to the "Islamic State" (IS) group are stranded.
 At least 62 have died in those camps this year alone, the group said.

 "Many of the world's richest countries have failed to bring home the majority of their children stuck in" the two displacement camps, Save the Children said in a statement.

-Meanwhile, only 40% of children in Al Hol are receiving an education, and most are struggling to learn under the shadow of years of traumatic experience.
-At the Roj camp, just over half of all households reported being aware of child labor among children aged under 11.
+Meanwhile, only 40% of children in al-Hol are receiving an education, and most are struggling to learn under the shadow of years of traumatic experience.
+At the Roj camp, just over half of all households reported being aware of child labor among children under the age of 11.

 The remote camps managed by Kurdish forces were meant to house families of men who had been detained over suspected ties to the "Islamic State."
 However, they are now also holding many families who simply fled IS occupation for their homes in Iraq and Syria.
 Some have been there for more than four years.

-"It is more urgent than ever that foreign governments with nationals in Al Hol and Roj — many of whom fled their homes to escape ISIS - take responsibility and bring children and their families home," the report said.
+"It is more urgent than ever that foreign governments with nationals in al-Hol and Roj — many of whom fled their homes to escape ISIS — take responsibility and bring children and their families home," the report said, using another name for IS.

 "I cannot endure this life any more.
-We do nothing but wait," said one 11-year-old Lebanese girl who was interviewed in May and was reportedly later killed, while her mother was injured and brother reported missing during a failed escape attempt in a water truck.
+We do nothing but wait," said one 11-year-old Lebanese girl who was interviewed in May and was reportedly later killed during a failed escape attempt in a water truck.
+Her mother was injured and brother reported missing.

 In Roj, the risk of fire also presents a major threat.
 Three children died and two were critically injured after heaters exploded and started fires in 2020.

-Despite widespread calls to repatriate children, Western countries have been hesitant to do so due to fears of how it could affect public opinion and a possible impact on domestic security.
+Despite widespread calls to repatriate children, Western countries have been hesitant to do so over fears of how it could affect public opinion and the possible impact on domestic security.

 lc/sms (AFP, EPD)